2Max4/Network_Analysis/docs/source/user_guide.rst

 Running
 +++++++

-Navigate to GUI folder and run `python3 main_gui.py`
+Navigate to the project's root folder, and run `python3 network_qt5.py` with root priviledges.